mvolkmann/blog/src/neovim.md

 is a "graphical process/system monitor for the terminal".
 To install it, enter `brew install bottom`.
 This installs the command `btm`.

-For the best Ruby support, enter `gem install neovim`.

 For the best Node.js support, enter `npm install -g neovim`.